bisop-repo/omicronprotection/README.md

 Typically each batch takes several hours.
 R as well as some of its packages are required (see the respective R scripts for the definite list).
 All resulting files for each model run can be found in **Vyvanuti/outputs/ANALYSISNAME**.

+To create the Supplementary Material 2 (save the text preamble), compile **Vyvanuti/report/report.tex**

 ### Commit history

 "Project repo, ready for publication" - the version committed at the time of publication (Feb, 2022)